 (a) a reference to this Act is to be read as a reference to this Act in its application as a law of Western Australia; and

-(b) a reference to the Debits Tax Assessment Act 2002 is to be read as a reference to that Act in its application as a law of Western Australia.
+(b) a reference to the regulations is to be read as a reference to the Duties Regulations 2008 in their application as a law of Western Australia; and

-(2) This Act is to be read with the applied Debits Tax Act as a single body of law.

-”.

-Division 2 — The Debits Tax Assessment Act 2002

-8. Modification of the Debits Tax Assessment Act 2002

-This Division sets out modifications of the Debits Tax Assessment Act 2002* in its application as a law of Western Australia.
+(c) a reference to the Stamp Act 1921 is to be read as a reference to that Act in its application as a law of Western Australia; and

-[* Act No. 50 of 2002.
-For subsequent amendments see Act No. 66 of 2003.]

-9. Section 4A inserted

-After section 4 the following section is inserted —

-“

-4A.
-Application of Act in non-Commonwealth places

-(1) In this Act, unless the contrary intention appears —

-(a) a reference to this Act is to be read as a reference to this Act in its application as a law of Western Australia; and
+(d) a reference to the Taxation Administration Act 2003 is to be read as a reference to that Act in its application as a law of Western Australia; and

-(b) a reference to the regulations is to be read as a reference to the Debits Tax Assessment Regulations 2003 in their application as a law of Western Australia; and
+(e) a reference to the Land Tax Assessment Act 2002 is to be read as a reference to that Act in its application as a law of Western Australia; and

-(c) a reference to the Debits Tax Act 2002 is to be read as a reference to that Act in its application as a law of Western Australia; and
+(f) a reference to the Planning and Development Act 2005 is to be read as a reference to that Act in its application as a law of Western Australia; and

-(d) a reference to the Taxation Administration Act 2003 is to be read as a reference to that Act in its application as a law of Western Australia.
+(g) a reference to the Duties Legislation Amendment Act 2008 is to be read as a reference to that Act in its application as a law of Western Australia.

-(2) This Act is to be read with the applied Debits Tax Assessment Act as a single body of law.
+(2) This Act is to be read with the applied Duties Act as a single body of law.

-”.

-10. Glossary modified

-The Glossary clause 1 is modified by inserting in their appropriate alphabetical positions —

-“

-applied Debits Tax Act means the Debits Tax Act 2002 of Western Australia in its application as a law of the Commonwealth in or in relation to Commonwealth places in Western Australia in accordance with the Commonwealth Act;
+(3) If this Act requires any duty paid or payable (including in another State or a Territory) to be taken into account for the purpose of calculating the amount of duty payable under this Act, then any duty paid or payable under the applied Duties Act must also be taken into account if it would have been taken into account under this Act if it were paid or payable under this Act.

+8B.1M Things subject to dual liability

+(1) If a transaction, instrument or other thing is or may be liable to duty under both this Act and the applied Duties Act, the total amount of duty payable under this Act and the applied Duties Act may be calculated under this Act by reference to the sum of —

+(a) the amount or amounts in respect of which duty is payable under this Act; and

+(b) the amount or amounts in respect of which duty is payable under the applied Duties Act.

-applied Debits Tax Assessment Act means the Debits Tax Assessment Act 2002 of Western Australia in its application as a law of the Commonwealth in or in relation to Commonwealth places in Western Australia in accordance with the Commonwealth Act;
+(2) Despite subsection (1), the total amount of duty payable in relation to a transaction, instrument or other thing cannot exceed the amount of duty that would be payable if the Commonwealth places in Western Australia were not Commonwealth places.

-Commonwealth Act means the Commonwealth Places (Mirror Taxes) Act 1998 of the Commonwealth;

-”.
+(3) The amount of duty payable on or in relation to the transaction, instrument or thing under this Act is the amount calculated in accordance with subsections (1) and (2), less any amount paid under the applied Duties Act.

+[Regulation 8 inserted: Gazette 7 Dec 2012 p.
+6000-1.]

+9. Section 268 modified

+In section 268(1) in the definition of foreign tax delete “Commonwealth,” and insert:

+Commonwealth (other than an applied law),

+[Regulation 9 inserted: Gazette 7 Dec 2012 p.
+6001.]

-Division 3 — The Debits Tax Assessment Regulations 2003
+Division 2 — The Duties Regulations 2008

+[Heading inserted: Gazette 7 Dec 2012 p.
+6002.]

-11. Modification of the Debits Tax Assessment Regulations 2003
+10. Modification of the Duties Regulations 2008

-This Division sets out modifications of the Debits Tax Assessment Regulations 2003* in their application as a law of Western Australia.
+This Division sets out modifications of the Duties Regulations 2008 in their application as a law of Western Australia.

-[* Published in Gazette 27 June 2003, p.
-2408-9.]
+[Regulation 10 inserted: Gazette 7 Dec 2012 p.
+6002.]

-12. Regulation 3A inserted
+11. Regulation 3A inserted

-After regulation 3 the following regulation is inserted —
+After regulation 2 insert:

-“

-3A.
-Application of regulations in non-Commonwealth places
+3A.1M Application of regulations in non-Commonwealth places